stagadish/NNplusplus/README.md

 ```
 NN.trainingCycle(input, targetOutput);
 ```
-Repeate the process over all training instances.
+Repeat the process over all training instances.

 #### Querying the Net
 Once the training phase is complete, you can query it as follows: